lago-project/lago/README.rst

 ################
 The Lago Project
 ################

+The Lago project is EOL.
+This repository is no longer available for pushes !!!

 Lago is an add-hoc virtual framework which helps you build virtualized environments on your server or laptop for various use cases.